jafosoy/Laundry-Tracker-Java/README.md

 - As a user, I want to be able to load the username of the laundry tracker app
 - As a user, I want to be able to load my locations statuses from file

+GUI phase:
+- As a user, I want a sound to be played whenever specific buttons have been pressed (i.e. when clothing has been transferred, when clothing has been added/removed)
+- As a user, I want the app to play the laundry jingle whenever the user exits the application with a laundry joke that pops up